-Creating a "visual language" for legends always bringing new ideas.
+Creating a "visual language" for legends who are always bringing me new ideas.

-There are few projects that have captured my imagination as much as this 7-ish year collaboration with Tom Nix.
+There are few projects that have captured my imagination as much as this 10-ish year collaboration with TJ Nix.

 But this aspect of client service and brand building, what we simply call "sticking with it", lets the client know that whenever they're in a place when it's time for design/strategy work, we're there and ready.